bradleytenuta/checkmate/README.md

 ##### Users

 Everyone who has an account is a user.
-The backend will automatically check for an uploaded icon, if one can't be found then the default is used.
+The back-end will automatically check for an uploaded icon, if one can't be found then the default is used.
 Student and staff is only used to help filter out the users when assigning coursework.
 A student can still be a marker or an admin.
 A member of staff can be an admin, a student on a module or a marker.

 ##### Modules